egemencanguler/Basic-Game-Collection/README.md

 # Basic-Game-Collection
-A Unity project made without the physics engine.
+A project in Unity made without the physics engine.
 Project contains basic arcade games.

 This is an intership game collection where I learn and get used to make games with self-made physics.
 (No rigidbodies, colliders, raycasting, etc.)